J. Jayalalithaa: Later career

 The heroes of her films never objected to the title of the film being conferred on the female lead played by Jayalalithaa.
 Adimai Penn, Kanni Thaai, and Kannan En Kadhalan had Ramachandran as the lead male hero but the story and the title was built around the character played by Jayalalithaa.
 Similarly, Engerindo Vandhaal, Sumathi En Sundari, Paadhukaappu and Anbai Thedi had Sivaji Ganeshan as the male lead but the title and the story was built around her character.
 She did many female-centric films where the story revolved on her character, such as Vennira Adai, Yaar Nee?, Kumari Penn, Nee, Gowri Kalyanam, Magaraasi, Muthu Chippi, Thanga Gopuram, Avalukku Ayiram Kangal, Annamitta Kai, Vandhaale Magaraasi, Suryagandhi, Thirumangalyam, Yarukkum Vetkam Illai, and Kanavan Manaivi.

-She received the title "Nadippuku Ilakkium Vahuthavar" from then Chief Minister Karunanidhi and also won Tamil Nadu Cinema Fan Award for Best Actress for her 100th film Thirumangalyam in 1974.
+She received the title "Nadippuku Ilakkium Vahuthavar" from the then Chief Minister Karunanidhi and also won Tamil Nadu Cinema Fan Award for Best Actress for her 100th film Thirumangalyam in 1974.
 Her last film in Tamil was Nadhiyai Thedi Vandha Kadal (1980).
 Her last film as the heroine was Nayakudu Vinayakudu in Telugu, which became the highest grosser of the year in Telugu.

 Her successful Kannada films include Badukuva Daari (1966), Mavana Magalu (1965), Nanna Kartavya (1965), Chinnada Gombe (1964) and Mane Aliya (1964).
 Jayalalithaa holds the record for having been the Tamil actress with maximum silver jubilee hits in her career—85 hits of 92 Tamil films as main female lead heroine and she also has all 28 films in Telugu as silver jubilee hits.
 She was the highest-paid Indian actress from 1965 to 1980.
 She made guest appearances in nine films and six of her films were dubbed into Hindi.
 She had 119 box office hits between 1961 and 1980, of the total 125 films she did as the main female lead.
 She made a brief appearance in 1992's Neenga Nalla Irukkanum.

 She acted in mythological films like Kandan Karunai, Aadhi Parashakti, Shri Krishna Satya, Shri Krishna Vijayam, Shri Rama Katha, Shri Krishna Leela, Shakti Leelai, Ganga Gowri, Annai Velankanni and Jesus.
 Her period dramas include Ayirathil Oruvan, Neerum Neruppum, Mani Magudam, Adimai Penn, Ali Baba 40 Dongalu, Arasa Katalai, and Baghdad Perazhagi.

 She acquired the reputation of being a multi-faceted actor equally comfortable in fantasy and mythological genres as well as in modern social dramas and hence in 1969, in Tamil Conference, she was given the tag of "Kaveri Thandha Kalai Selvi".

-She, Savitri and Saroja Devi have been cited as the first female superstars of Tamil cinema.
+She, Savitri and Saroja Devi have been cited as the female superstars of Tamil cinema.
 She did double roles in eight films.
+She also sung few songs.
+During the filming of Ayirathil Oruvan, MGR complimented her, comparing her to P. Bhanumathi.